darshankparmar/resume-analyzer/frontend/README.md

 # Resume Analyzer

 Analyze and optimize your resume for any job description.
-Get ATS-friendly insights and actionable recommendations.
+Get insights and actionable recommendations.

 ## Development